| |

 - Rock Fence, class III+, a riverwide ledge with boulders of varying height.

-- Right Elbow, class III+, a boulder drop and right turn into large holes.
+A boulder drop and sudden right turn into large holes.

 The river bends right around a rocky peak before this deceptive rapid.